 Furthermore, the integration of case studies into learning resource materials (LRMs) proved to be an innovative step toward bridging pedagogical gaps.
 Such integration is consistent with the principles of case-based decision theory, which underscores structured yet flexible decision-making in complex contexts.
 By incorporating this approach into LRMs, students are provided with opportunities to engage in deeper reflection, critical inquiry, and contextual application of political concepts.
 In this sense, case study not only transmits knowledge but also equips learners with higher-order thinking skills essential for navigating the complexities of the Philippine political landscape.

 In light of these conclusions, several recommendations emerge.
 Firstly, teachers should move beyond stagnation in traditional approaches and cultivate a willingness to adopt innovative strategies such as case-based instruction.
 Secondly, mentoring programs that pair experienced educators with novice teachers should be institutionalized to foster professional growth and confidence in applying case studies.
 Thirdly, sustained efforts should be directed toward the development of comprehensive LRMs that integrate case-based methodologies and align with the Philippine Politics and Governance curriculum in senior high school.
-Such materials will provide accessible, ready-to-use resources that lower the barriers to implementation, enabling teachers to facilitate case study instruction more effectively.
+Such materials will provide accessible, ready-to-use resources that lower the barriers to implementation, enabling teachers to facilitate case study instruction more effectively. - Elaborate the abbreviations and conclude with define the ideas of conclusion.
 Therefore, by combining teacher training, mentoring, and resource development, case study can be established as a viable and impactful approach to advancing Social Studies education in the Philippine context.

 Consent